talkable/talkable-docs/source/ios_sdk/api_integration.rst

       [self presentViewController:sheet animated:YES completion:^{}];

 3. Implement your own way for the Advocate to share the link.
-On successful share, call the `createSocialShare:channel:withHandler:` method to sync the share with Talkable and create a :ref:`Share <api_v2/shares>` record.
+Upon a successful share, call the `createSocialShare:channel:withHandler:` method to sync the share with Talkable and create a :ref:`Share <api_v2/shares>` record.

     .. code-block:: objc